containrrr/watchtower/docs/arguments.md

 **Do not** update containers that have `com.centurylinklabs.watchtower.enable` label set to false and no `--label-enable` argument is passed.
 Note that only one or the other (targeting by enable label) can be used at the same time to target containers.

 ## Without updating containers
-Will only monitor for new images, not update the containers.
+Will only monitor for new images, send notifications and invoke the [pre-check/post-check hooks](https://containrrr.dev/watchtower/lifecycle-hooks/), but will **not** update the containers.

 > ### ⚠️ Please note
 >